Lessons About Safety Culture from the Deepwater Horizon Accident

 The first and biggest thing we can learn is that SAFETY CULTURE MAKES A DIFFERENCE.

 We already knew that drilling in deepwater is dangerous.
 We knew this before the BP Deepwater Horizon accident.
 We certainly know it now.

-The risk of a failure in deepwater is more than the risk of drilling on land or in shallow water.
+The risk of failure in deepwater is more than the risk of drilling on land or in shallow water.
 The deeper you go, the more complex it gets.
 Also, the higher the technology that you use.
-These facts make it more important to understand what makes a high reliability organization tick – what produces a good safety culture for these demanding environments.
+These facts make it more important to understand what makes a high-reliability organization tick – what produces a good safety culture for these demanding environments.

 I think everyone will agree with the previous paragraph.